Aaron West and the Roaring Twenties

-Aaron West and the Roaring Twenties is the solo project of The Wonder Years frontman Dan "Soupy" Campbell.
-According to the project's Facebook page, it is defined as "a character study conducted through music".
-Campbell is taking on the persona of Aaron West.
-The album, We Don't Have Each Other, was released in July 2014 and the EP Bittersweet was released on May 20, 2016.
-Occasional singles were released by the group in between albums.
-Routine Maintenance is the second officially released album, on May 10, 2019.
+Aaron West and the Roaring Twenties is the solo project of The Wonder Years frontman Dan Campbell.
+According to the project's Facebook page, it is defined as "a character study conducted through music", with Campbell taking on the persona of Aaron West in each song's lyrics.
+The project's debut album, We Don't Have Each Other, was released in July 2014; a follow-up EP Bittersweet was released on May 20, 2016.
+Occasional singles were released by the group in-between albums.
+The project released its second album, entitled Routine Maintenance, on May 10, 2019.
+On January 10, 2024, a third album was announced named In Lieu of Flowers, released on April 12, 2024.

 History

 We Don't Have Each Other (2014–15)

 The Wonder Years frontman Dan Campbell began the project on May 22, 2014, via a video released by Hopeless Records titled "Aaron West and The Roaring Twenties - An Introduction To Aaron West".
 With this project, Campbell pushed himself "to make a piece of fiction feel just as raw and personal as songs about my life".
 Campbell released the projects debut song, "Divorce and the American South", via The A.V.
 Club.
 "You Ain't No Saint" was released as a single on May 27.
 "Divorce and the American South" was released as a single on June 10.
 The project's first album, We Don't Have Each Other, was released on July 8 through Hopeless.
 The album received primarily positive reviews, with Alternative Press giving it a rating of 4.5/5.
 On November 19, West released a music video for the song "Our Apartment" via Billboard.
 Campbell performed his project on five of the 2014 Vans Warped Tour dates.
 On March 4, 2015, it was announced that Campbell would be performing his project on all of the 2015 Warped Tour dates, on the acoustic basement stage.

 The album is a concept record detailing the worst year of Aaron's life from start to finish.
 The album consists of 9 original songs and 1 cover song, "Going to Georgia" by The Mountain Goats.
-Campbell is said to have added the song to the album not because the song continued the story, but because he liked the song.
+Campbell is said to have added the song to the album not because the song continued the story, but simply because he liked the song.